 Can I Get Finance for My New Conservatory Roof?

 Most conservatory companies offer finance to help spread the cost of your conservatory roof.

-Because they make money on finance, you may negotiate a discount if you sign up for a 12, 24, or 36-month agreement.
+Because they make money on finance, you may negotiate a discount if you sign a 12, 24, or 36-month agreement.